 We once dreamed about having flying cars and not having to drive them.
 While our cars might not yet be flying, there are plenty of companies testing out artificial intelligence in order to create a working, flawless, self-driving car.
+Technology has had so many advancements – there are cars with monitors on which you can watch your favorite game, check out the Super Bowl odds or even watch a movie!
 There have already been cars on the road which managed to travel around 200 kilometers without human input.

 Some pretty neat inventions made it into the cars we drive on an everyday basis, which came from motorsports.